 Citi Double Cash Card

 That’s why we like this Citi card.
-It has no annual fee, has an 18 month 0% APR on balance transfers, and gives users 2% back on all purchases, 1% when you spend, and another 1% when you pay off the purchases.
-No sign-up bonus, though.
+It has no annual fee, offers an 18-month 0% APR on balance transfers, and gives you 2% back on every purchase—1% when you buy, and another 1% when you pay it off.
+It’s simple, consistent, and low effort.

 Best Travel Rewards Credit Card